-I recently found a cookbook from the early days of my marriage.
+Planning a special meal at home with your favorite Valentine’s recipes can make a great date night.
+I recently found a cookbook from the early days of our marriage.
 It is one of the ways I learned to cook, so I thought it would be fun on Valentine’s to reminisce through our newlywed days by sharing some of our favorite recipes.
 So, with permission from the Baddour Center, I share from the often-turned, food-splattered pages of a much loved cookbook.

 I received this cookbook in August of 1980 at a wedding shower and used it to prepare the very first meal I made for Mr. Cozi.
 I didn’t know until I decided to ask permission to use this book, that the proceeds made from the sale of this cookbook benefited the Baddour Memorial Center, a residential village for the mildly retarded young adult.
 What a nice gift!
 I wish I could remember who gave it to me.